How do I become a Foster Carer?

 Check out the amount of money you will receive for looking after the children or young people.
-All Fostering Service Providers should provide a national minimum amount as a ‘boarding out allowance’ for looking after the children or young people and many will provide a reward element for your time and effort.
+All Fostering Service Providers should provide the national minimum allowance for the costs of looking after the child or young people and many will also provide a reward element for your time and effort.

 You should be offered preparation training, which usually lasts 3 days and will provide you with the basic skills and knowledge to enable you to foster.
 Make sure that you feel the preparation training offered will provide enough time and information to help you feel confident and competent to start fostering.

-Most Fostering Service Providers should expect you to have completed the preparation training before starting the assessment process.
-All potential carers should go through a thorough and effective assessment process that collates information about family histories, support networks and references, as well as identifying strengths and areas for improvement.
+Most Fostering Service Providers will expect you to have completed the preparation training before starting the full assessment process.
+All potential carers will go through a thorough and effective assessment process that collates information about family histories, support networks and references, as well as identifying strengths and areas for improvement.
 This usually takes around 6 months in total, but may be quicker in some cases.

-The process of assessing someone to be a foster carer is a lengthy and detailed process which may take up to 8 months to complete.
-It will be carried out by social worker who will make visits to your family home, talk to you about your hobbies, interests and lifestyle, as well as taking up references from your friends and employer.
+The process of assessing someone to be a foster carer is a lengthy and detailed process and will be carried out by social worker who will make visits to your family home, talk to you about your hobbies, interests and lifestyle, as well as taking up references from your friends and employer.
 You will also be required to undergo a medical and apply for an enhanced disclosure to check for any offences you may have committed in the past.

-With effect from 1st July 2013, the Government has tried to speed up the assessment process by introducing a 2 stage procedure so that applicants who are not thought to be suitable can be informed at an earlier stage of their assessment.
+In 2013 the Department for Education introduced a 2 stage procedure so that applicants who are not thought to be suitable can be informed at an earlier stage of their assessment.

 The two stages can be done at the same time, but the information required for Stage 1 must be sought as soon as possible and a decision about whether someone has successfully completed stage 1 must be made within 10 working days of all the information required in that stage being received by the fostering service.